 If you do not know the appropriate port select "device manager" on your PC, select Ports, and unplug the SEB and then plug back in.
 The Com port will show up when the board is plugged in.

 SENSOR SELECTION

-Select the correct sensor type and the full-scale range (CO_2 ppm) of the sensor.
-The sensor should automatically start to take CO_2 measurements after 2-3 seconds.
-These measurements are shown graphically in the middle of the screen.
+Select the correct sensor type and the full-scale range (CO2 ppm) of the sensor.